-62. Outside Counseling
+59. Outside Counseling

 In the event of a serious situation impacting our school or community, the South Fayette Township School District may enlist the assistance of outside counseling agencies and resources to help students and faculty.
 Outside counseling will be provided by professional counseling agencies that have experience in helping students and faculty members cope with the situation.
-If you have further questions regarding this or do not want your child to participate, please contact the Elementary Guidance Counselor at 412-221-4542 ext.
-335.
+If you have further questions regarding this or do not want your child to participate, please contact the Elementary Guidance Counselors at 412-221-4542 ext.
+335 or ext.
+355.

-63. Parent-Teacher Conferences
+60. Parent-Teacher Conferences